Tag Archives: optimization

 Matching Algorithms and Reproductive Health: Part 2, Matching and Virginity Pledges

 I might have been a little over-ambitious with this series.
 I wrote a little bit about the how matching theory emerged from the social sciences two weeks ago.
 But then I got really busy!
-And that was the part I … Continue reading
+And that was the part I actually knew something about ahead of time.
+The promised connection between matching algorithms and reproductive health (and more generally, how matching is being used in quasi-experiment design) is the part that I have to do some reading on before I can write knowledgeably about.

 4 Comments